-The current version of CA:FeX is focused on the FHIR RESTful exchange of documents, which FHIR offers multiple structures and patterns to achieve.
+The current version of CA:FeX is focused on the FHIR RESTful exchange of documents as well as individual resources, which FHIR offers multiple structures and patterns to achieve.
 CA:FeX aims to provide clarity to implementers by identifying some of the choices currently available using FHIR, ranging from simple to a higher level of sophistication.
-As the development of CA:FeX continues, the Interoperability Specifications may evolve into a more formal Integration Profile (similar to existing international profiles reviewed below) that provides more comprehensive guidance on FHIR RESTful exchange patterns than what currently exists today.

-The scope of CA:FeX may evolve beyond document-based exchange to explore a more atomic nature of health information exchange in the future.
-This will depend on the development of a multi-phased CA:FeX roadmap, the evolving needs of the Canadian health care market, and emerging trends within the international FHIR health information exchange community.
+The scope of CA:FeX will continue to evolve to support a multi-phased CA:FeX roadmap, the evolving needs of the Canadian health care market, and emerging trends within the international FHIR health information exchange community.